Shark Networking:

 Modern emulators such as vDos and DOSBox-X, and even PC-MOS/386, have built-in all the necessary elements of these earlier networking systems in order to facilitate trouble-free multi-user networking setups using later languages such as SharkBase.
 This section covers a variety of aspects of network programming, including recommendations on strategies.
 Implementing a network system is far from a trivial task and, although there is often a variety of ways to accomplish your task, clear thinking and a thorough understanding of this section will help you implement the optimal system.
 SharkBase has been installed in mission-critical industrial, scientific, engineering, commercial and medical systems, with up to 100 users due to careful system design and implementation.
 Whether running as a stand-alone, single-user setup or a multi-user setup, the language is the same.
 The only difference is in opening and closing datafiles and indexes, which is explained here.

-The use of a network compatible with DOS 3.1 and above is required.
-This is enabled by using one of the modern Windows emulators, all of which are a simple download & setup.
-SHARE or a similar network utility must be run (on vDos or DOSbox-X, for example) before loading SharkBase Network Edition.
-Learning networking is assisted by the ability of these emulators to setup a simple virtual network on a single PC.
+Any recent Windows (10/11) system will do!
+To start the networking exercise, our objective will be to set up two separate Windows stations (nodes), each running an instance of SharkBase on vDOS, and able to communicate with each other with Windows Networking.
+Learning networking is assisted by the ability of these emulators to communicate with each other and relay simple network messages and commands back and forth to each other.
 Each node is a separate Windows folder running SharkBase as a separate work-station.
 Each setup can be easily identified by displaying the :USER number at the top of each display.
 You can also use a different default background color to eliminate confusion!

 1.2.
 SPECIFYING FILE ACCESS